-Yolanda Johnson is Street Law's Director, Legal Life Skills Program.
+Yolanda Johnson is Street Law's Senior Director, Community Initiatives.

 Yolanda is an expert in designing and delivering education programs for underserved youth and adults.
 She leads Street Law’s Legal Life Skills Program, which targets vulnerable populations that often lack civic and law-related learning opportunities.